Deadly Meth Head Symptoms, Signs, Meth Head Teeth, Meth Heads Before and After Pictures

 - Rewiring the brain’s reward system

 Heavy meth use is known to cause cell death in parts of the brain associated with self-control, including the frontal lobe, caudate nucleus, and hippocampus.
-Damage in these areas can manifest with a variety of psychiatric symptoms.
+Damage in these areas can manifest in a variety of psychiatric symptoms.

-Brain Damage from Meth Abuse
+Brain Damage From Meth Abuse

 Meth Head Teeth